mohammadimathstar/m5_forecasting/README.md

 Here, we use Terraform to construct the required infrastructure in the cloud (AWS):

-- Constructing the infrastructure needed to store the model's artifacts in S3 (AWS).
+- Constructing the infrastructure needed to store the data and the model's artefacts in S3 (AWS).

 ### 📁 `development/`: Model Development